 \section{Introduction}

-Deep Neural Networks (DNNs) have caught a lot of attention in recent years thanks to their capability to solve efficiently various tasks, especially in computer vision \cite{Dargan2019ALearning}.
-However, a common pitfall of these models is that they are vulnerable to adversarial examples, i.e. misclassified examples that result from slightly altering a well-classified example at test time.
-For instance, it was shown that adding carefully chosen, elusive perturbations to a correctly classified image may cause misclassification \cite{Biggio2013, Szegedy2013}.
-This constitutes a critical security threat for any system embedding DNNs, as a malicious third party may exploit this property to enforce some desired outcome.
+Deep Neural Networks (DNNs) have caught a lot of attention in recent years thanks to their capability to solve efficiently various tasks, especially in computer vision \citep{Dargan2019ALearning}.
+However, a common pitfall of these models is that they are vulnerable to adversarial examples, i.e., misclassified examples that result from slightly altering a well-classified example at test time \citep{Biggio2013, Szegedy2013}.
+This constitutes a critical security threat, as a malicious third party may exploit this property to enforce some desired outcome.

-Such \emph{adversarial attacks} have been primarily designed in white-box settings, where the attacker is assumed to have complete knowledge of the target DNN (incl. its weights).
-While studying such worst-case scenarios is essential for proper security assessment, in practice the attacker should have limited, or even no knowledge of the target model.
-In such a case the adversarial attack is applied to a surrogate model, with the hope that the produced adversarial examples \emph{transfer to} (i.e., are also misclassified by) the target DNN.
+Such \emph{adversarial attacks} have been primarily designed in white-box settings, where the attacker is assumed to have complete knowledge of the target DNN (including its weights).
+While studying such worst-case scenarios is essential for proper security assessment, in practice the attacker should have limited knowledge of the target model.
+In such a case, the adversarial attack is applied to a surrogate model, with the hope that the crafted adversarial examples \emph{transfer to} (i.e., are also misclassified by) the target DNN.

 Achieving transferability remains challenging, though.
-This is because adversarial attacks were designed to exploit specific information of the surrogate model (e.g., the gradient of its loss function \cite{Goodfellow2014ExplainingExamples, Kurakin2019AdversarialWorld}), which are different in the target model.
+This is because adversarial attacks were designed to optimize the loss function of a specific model \citep{Goodfellow2014ExplainingExamples, Kurakin2019AdversarialWorld}, different from that of the target model.
 As a result, \citet{Liu2017DelvingAttacks} improved transferability by attacking an \emph{ensemble} of architectures.
 The key intuition is that adversarial examples that fool a diverse set of models are more likely to generalize.

-While ensemble-based attacks typically report significantly higher success rates than their single-model counterparts (e.g. \citet{Liu2017DelvingAttacks}), their computational cost is prohibitive due to the necessity to independently train several surrogate models (to form a diverse ensemble).
+While ensemble-based attacks typically report significantly higher success rates than their single-model counterparts, their computational cost is prohibitive due to the necessity to independently train several surrogate models (to form a diverse ensemble).